cultural-impact-of-warfare

 Conclusion: Endurance as a Force Multiplier

 Physical conditioning has been an indispensable element of siege warfare from antiquity to the present.
 The ability to sustain prolonged effort under extreme conditions—carrying heavy loads, digging fortifications, assaulting walls, and standing guard—has repeatedly determined the outcome of sieges.
-Historical armies that invested in rigorous training, such as the Roman legions and medieval knights, more often prevailed against fortified positions.
+Historical armies that invested in rigorous training, such as the Roman legions, the Macedonian phalanx, and the Knights of Malta, more often prevailed against fortified positions.
 Modern military training continues to draw on these lessons, applying exercise science to optimize endurance.
 For historians, reenactors, and fitness enthusiasts, understanding the role of physical conditioning offers a deeper appreciation of the human element behind siege warfare’s triumphs and tragedies.
+The body, like the fortress, must be built strong to withstand the long‑term pressure of the siege.